HIP-1195: Hiero hooks and an application to allowances

 }

-stream.
-Executing a lambda EVM hook, however, produces ContractCall
+Executing an EVM hook produces ContractCall

-block items (EventTransaction
+block items (SignedTransation

 ,

 state is as below.
-(Note the prev
+(Note the previous_hook_id

 pointers are an implementation detail transparent to the user.
-The protocol uses them to efficiently traverse the list
+The protocol uses them to efficiently

-of installed hooks when archiving the account.)
+traverse the list of hooks when archiving the account.)

 /**